UM logo

 Relevant articles:

 Murren, C. J., L. Douglass, A. Gibson, and M. R. Dudash.
 2006.
-Individual and combined effects of serpentine and drought on trait expression in Mimulus guttatus.
+Individual and combined effects of Ca/Mg ratio and water on trait expression in Mimulus guttatus.
 Ecology 87: 2591-2606.

 Dudash.
 M. R., C. J. Murren, and D. E. Carr.
 2005.
-Using Mimulus as a model system tounderstand the role of inbreeding in conservation and ecological approaches.
+Using Mimulus as a model system to understand the role of inbreeding in conservation and ecological approaches.
 Annals of the Missouri Botanic Garden.
 92(1): 36-51.

-Restoration Ecology
+Conservation and Restoration Ecology

-The second focus of my research program is aimed at restoration and conservation biology.
+Another focus of my research program is aimed at restoration and conservation biology.
 I seek to better understand the population dynamics of both native and non-native species in population establishment and range expansion.
 I am also interested in the role of inbreeding and the expression of inbreeding depression on the design of conservation and restoration strategies.

-I have recently spent a sabbatical in Australia collaborating with Dr. Andrew Young at CSIRO Plant Industry in Canberra.
+I spent part of a sabbatical in Australia collaborating with Dr. Andrew Young at CSIRO Plant Industry in Canberra.
 Andrew has been studying the reproductive biology of Rutidosis leptorrhynchoides (Asteraceaea), an endangered genetically self-incompatbile, herbaceous, perennial that occurs in natural grassland fragments of southeastern Australia.
 There are about 30 populations remaining varying in size from less than 100 to a thousand individuals in southern Australia.
 Population size is important because this species is self-incompatible there are even fewer mating types in a small versus a large population owing to a lack of S allele diversity.
 We conducted pollinator observations on 2 small and 2 large populations of R. leptorrhynchoides in the Canberra area to determine who the visitors were and their visitation patterns, within versus among plants in the study populations.
 We also performed a genetic rescue experiment where we augmented 2 small and 2 large female target populations with pollen from 2 small and 2 large male donor populations.
 Our overall goal is to determine if we can augment pollen diversity through introducing novel S alleles into the population via hand-pollinations to increase seed set in the field of this endangered species.

 pollination